Malaysian cuisine consists of cooking traditions and practices found in the

 melange of traditions from its Malay, Chinese, Indian, Indonesian and

-ethnic Bornean citizens, with heavy to light influences from Thai, Portuguese, Dutch, and British cuisines - to name a few.
+British cuisines - to name a few.
 This resulted in a symphony of flavors, making Malaysian cuisine highly complex and diverse.

-Because Peninsular Malaysia shares a common cultural history with the Republic of Singapore,
+Because Peninsular Malaysia shares a common cultural history with the

 it is common to find versions of the same dish across both sides of the